jimlloyd67/jimlloydvportfolio.github.io/README.md

 ### Work Experience
 IT Intern @ University of Northern Philippines
 - Finished 500 On-The-Job Training
-- Evaluated at the Highest Score by the office
+- Evaluated as an Excellent Trainee by the office

 ### Projects
 ViganFood: Online Ordering and Delivery System